skmohsin/Angular-Component/README.md

 This is sample demo of component wise developement of project.
 How to work with component and using it in angular.
     * This project is using covide19 api for implementing services

-### Project component has below components
+### Project has below components
 *   filter component
 *   linechart component
 *   piechart component
 *   table component
 *   tabledetails component

-Dahsboard component has combination of all above component
+Dahsboard is master component has combination of all above component

 ## Development server